wolfgangjblack/ReasonRover/README.md

 ## Parameters of Exploration
 ### Tuneable parameters:
-<b>k:</b> the maximum number of interactions -This will range from 5-50 per given problem with an break condition on a successful solution
+<b>k:</b> the maximum number of interactions -This will range from 5-50 per given problem with an break condition on a successful solution <br>
-<b>c:</b> the maximum number of child thoughts - this will be a function of grid size
+<b>c:</b> the maximum number of child thoughts - this will be a function of grid size<br>
-<b>modeltype:</b> Here we'll use both text-davinci-003 and ChatGPT-3.5-turbo
+<b>modeltype:</b> Here we'll use text-davinci-003

 ### Problem Parameters:
-The majority of the sudoku problems and their solutions have been sourced from http://www.sudoku-download.net
+The majority of the sudoku problems and their solutions have been sourced from http://www.sudoku-download.net <br>
 <b>difficulty:</b> base, easy, medium, hard, expert - base is a problem gathered from the paper, the rest indicate increasing difficulty.
-Difficulty is a function of how many spaces are revealed at the start of the problem and how if a specific technique is required to be used to arrive at the solution (brick, ladder, ect)
+Difficulty is a function of how many spaces are revealed at the start of the problem and how if a specific technique is required to be used to arrive at the solution (brick, ladder, ect) <br>
 <b>grid size:</b> #x# - the grid sizes explored in this problem range from 4x4 - 9x9, with increasing sizes yielding increasing difficulty.

 ## Dependencies

 ## Usage
+Note: This is a [WIP] and main.py does not yet exist.
 To run this code:
 1. first in the terminal and root directory, install the requirements by ```pip install -r requirements.txt```
 2. step into ```./scr```